 The biggest change happening in wealth management is in functional roles

-Last week’s post, Old vs. New Wealth Management, was our highest read blog.
+Our blog post, Old vs. New Wealth Management, is our highest read blog.
 Ever.

 Clearly, there’s interest in the topic.
 We wanted to take a look at the topic from a different perspective: how roles in wealth management will change.
 At the heart of these changes is a new division of responsibility and a higher level of specialization.
 In particular, disparate functions that used to fall on the advisor are now divided among three specialist groups: the advisor, the investment policy committee, and (a new role) the overlay manager.
 We’ll look at each of these roles in turn.

 The Investment Policy Committee (IPC)